MetaMask/rpc-cap/README.md

 ## Usage

-The capability system is initialized with a variety of options.
+The capability system is initialized with a variety of options, and is itself a [gaba](https://github.com/MetaMask/gaba/) compatible controller.

+Once initialized, it exposes a special method `providerMiddlewareFunction(domain, req, res, next, end)`, which requires an authenticated `domain` object, followed by normal `json-rpc-engine` middleware parameters.

 It will simply pass-through methods that are listed in the `safeMethods` array, but otherwise will require the requesting domain to have a permissions object, either granted by user, by approval on request, or by delegation from another domain that has the desired permission.

+This module uses typescript, and so referring to the `.d.ts` files for interface definitions could be helpful.
+The tests are also very demonstrative.

 ```javascript
 const Engine = require('json-rpc-engine')